steadylearner/Steadylearner/post/react-How to build a sitemap for React.md

 4. [How to build sitemap for images with Rust]
 5. [How to automate sitemaps]

 You may find that following the documentation from the author is not so easy.
 Because you have to know how to deal with ES6+ JavaScript Codes.
-So I will give you every files you need to make it work for your post.
+So I will give you every files you need to make it work for your app.

 I hope you already have [Node.js](https://nodejs.org/en/) installed and know JavaScript also before you start to follow this post.